karlstav/cava/README.md

 * `framerate` is framerate (FPS).
 Default: `60`.
 Accepts only non-negative values.
 * `sensitivity` is sensitivity %.
 Default: `100`.
 Accepts only non-negative values.
 * `bars` defines the amount of bars. `0` sets it to auto.
 Default: `0`.
 Accepts only non-negative values.
+* `lower_cutoff_freq` defines the lower cutof frequency for the far left bar.
+Default: `50`.
+* `higher_cutoff_freq` defines the higher cutoff frequency for the far right bar.
+Default: `10000`.
+Note: there is a minimum total bandwith of 43Mhz x number of bars.
+Cava will automaticly increase the higher cuttoff if a too low band is specified.

 #### [input]